rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

   made with [amethyst] ([source code][go-starlight-src]).

   > A die and retry landing game where you control a spaceship, its fuel and health
   > inside 10 different levels.
-Each level is made up of ennemies (cannons,
+Each level is made up of enemies (cannons,
   > plasma doors, saw blades, etc.), bonuses (fuel, health) and coins.

   [@grzi] also published a devlog post: